 In our Church of England Federation, we take strength in collaboration, yet celebrate uniqueness.
-As schools, we may be small, but together we develop children ready to make their mark on the world.
+As schools, we may be small, but together we encourage children to be the best they can be so they are ready to make their mark on the world.
 We welcome the child yet embrace the whole family.
 We celebrate our rural environment yet aspire to look beyond our boundaries.
-We strive for knowledge and gratefully accept opportunities that come our way.
-We all take a pride in our Federation as we follow in Jesus's example.
+We strive for knowledge and gratefully accept opportunities that come our way to enable us to live life in all its fullness.
+We all take a pride in our Federation as we follow in Jesus' example.